wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Cunning/Mastermind.md

 UNIQUE:
 Paranoiac (P): Your traps last an extra turn
-Lynchpin (T3: target enemy uses declared ACT type in declared ACT slot): Reveal all enemy slotted actions next turn Conspiracy (T6: your trap triggers): Trigger another trap
+Lynchpin (T3:  ): Reveal all enemy slotted actions next turn Conspiracy (T6: your trap triggers): Trigger another trap

 CUNNING:
 Token Gesture: Select any targets.
 When this skill is type, name, or trait checked, decide which type, name, and trait it counts as
 Simulacrum: Target an enemy and choose an effect.
 They either cannot take the same actions next turn, or they must take the same actions next turn
 Paralysis: Target an enemy.
 If they have 6+ debuffs, they must reveal 2 actions next turn
-Stimulus: Increase a unit's combat stat, and reduce their STA
+Overstimulate: Increase a unit's combat stat, and reduce their STA
+Desensitize: Reduce a unit's combat stat, and increase their STA
 Thronebreaker: Target an enemy.
 Invert their buffs